rethinking facades

 If buildings stored less heat and thereby gave off less heat, wouldn’t that reduce heat in general?

-Which materials are best used for facades?
+Which materials would be best for facades?

 What else can be rethought about facades?